 He said Erb has all kinds of university graduates driving trucks, but the education system needs to be spruced up.

 “We need people to get their hands dirty whether it is trades or trucking.
 I don’t need somebody with letters behind their names to move freight.”

 For many Canadian youths, trucking has become a job of last resort, and that is a little frustrating, he said.

 A recent Trucking HR Canada study found that non-trucker prospects make up 48% of the millennial population, meaning they will not consider a trucking career.

 As for the outlook for the year, Wendell Erb said, things are improving slowly, and August was pretty good.

 “I am optimistic, let us put it that way.
 Truckers and farmers are always optimistic.”

 Reflecting on the past six decades, Vernon Erb, 83, said he is quite happy the way things are going.

 “It doesn’t seem like 60 years.
-It sort of went way beyond what I had anticipated back 60 years ago.”
+It sorts of went way beyond what I had anticipated back 60 years ago.”